Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • Dating and domestic violence are forms of Intimate Partner Violence and all are prohibited by this policy.

 • Mandated Reporter: For purposes of this policy includes all Allegheny College employees, including student employees in the scope and course of their job, except the professional counselors in the College Counseling and Personal Development Center, professional staff in the Winslow Health Center, College Ombudsperson or any other individual employed by the College with an assigned ministerial role, in performance of that role.
-Mandated Reporters must promptly report incidents of discriminatory harassment, sexual harassment or other types of misconduct prohibited by this policy to the Title IX Coordinator or one of the Deputy Title IX Coordinators.
+Mandated Reporters must promptly report incidents of discriminatory harassment, hostile environment harassment, sex-based discrimination, or other types of misconduct prohibited by this policy to the Title IX Coordinator or one of the Deputy Title IX Coordinators.

 • Notice: When an employee, student, or third-party informs the Title IX Coordinator or other Official with Authority of the alleged occurrence of harassing, discriminatory, and/or retaliatory conduct.